 Make sure your customers know just how they can connect to live agents—or find resolution elsewhere.
 If their query can be solved from your FAQ base, don’t waste their time with an agent and simply direct them to the knowledge base.

-This allows you to keep your call queues and waiting time in control, and allow smooth call flows in your contact centres.
+This allows you to keep your call queues and waiting time in control, and allow smooth call flows in your contact centers.

 Voicemails are important when it comes to kickstarting the right type of conversations with your customers.
 You should draft simple, easy-to-understand, and friendly voicemail greetings to strike the right chord among your target audience.